PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 > [!tldr]
 > - Labyrinthine feel, narrow hallways, dimly lit
 > - Entrances > hallway staircase, secret hatch under dais
-> - Supply room > kegs of ale and crates > hidden corpse of child holding wooden sword
+> - Supply room > cobwebs, kegs of ale and crates > hidden corpse of child holding wooden sword
+> - Alter with rectangular divot > text on the wall > see riddle
-> - Door to hidden
+> - Secret room > teleportation circle

+###### Riddle
+> "In the depths of knowledge, the flame's truth resides.
+Seek the tomes that bind the light, and the path shall open wide."

+Any book that contains information about the Silver Flame may be slotted into the alter.
+The wall containing that text will then slide open.
 ## Inhabitants
 - List major characters that inhabit this place
 - List what faction(s), governments, or groups have control or are attempting to gain control, if any